Understanding Your Baby's SIDS Risk

 Risk Estimator

-SIDS risk is concentrated in the first 6 months (peaks ~2–4 months).
+SIDS risk is highest in the first 6 months, peaking around 2–4 months.

 Sleep environment (last sleep)